sohooo/so-simple-theme/_drafts/blogging-with-jekyll.md

 ---
 layout: post
-title: Middleman Blog Setup
+title: Blogging with Jekyll
-description: "Get starting with Middleman, the awesome static blogging engine"
+description: "Bootstrap a Jekyll blog with an awesome theme, with just a few config changes"
 category: articles
-tags: [middleman, blogging]
+tags: [jekyll, blogging]
 ---

 Hello there!
 What you're viewing here is a blog post from [Middleman](http://middlemanapp.com/), a Ruby framework for static website generation.
 There are a lot of useful [extensions](http://directory.middlemanapp.com/#/extensions/all).
 This post shows the installation and usage of the following: